-Credit risk associated with Working Heritage's contractual financial assets is minimal because the main debtor is the Victorian Government.
-For debtors other than the Government, it is Working Heritage's policy to only deal with entities with high credit ratings of a minimum triple B rating and to obtain sufficient collateral or credit enhancements, where appropriate.
+Credit risk associated with Working Heritage's contractual financial assets is minimal because the main debtor is an approved deposit institution.
+For debtors other than the Government, it is Working Heritage's policy to only deal with entities payable in advance and to obtain sufficient guarantees or security deposits, where appropriate.

-In relation to cash and deposits Working Heritage's policy is to only deal with banks with high credit ratings.
+In relation to cash and deposits Working Heritage's policy is to only deal with approved deposit institutions.